aut0maticjack/lazyweb/3D-Printing-HyperCube.md

 * Buy a set of long hex key drivers with the 25° ball head, they'll be really useful for getting into hard-to-reach parts of the frame.
 * A torch is useful to look down the frame and make sure the T-nuts have actually spun.
 * A needle or other long thin rod is useful to poke at the nuts and spin them manually if they need coaxing.
-* Several people have found a dab of nail polish on the nut threads helps them catch the T-nut and spin it, and acts as a weak threadlock compound.
+* A dab of nail polish on screw threads helps them catch the T-nut and spin it, and acts as a weak threadlock compound.
-* A set of mini metal files has been useful for making the ends of extrusion even, and shaving down poorly-made T-nuts.
+* A set of mini metal files has been useful for making the ends of extrusion even, and shaving down poorly-made T-nuts, and will be generally useful for tidying up prints of all sorts.

 ### Extrusions